Lean, Green and Clean? Sustainability Reporting in the Logistics Sector

 Keywords

-Sustainability indicators, Sustainability disclosure, Global reporting initiative (gri), Stakeholder theory, Logistics sector, Materiality, K4011-4343, Sustainability disclosure, Transportation and communication, Logistics sector, Management.
+Sustainability indicators, Sustainability disclosure, Global reporting initiative (gri), Stakeholder theory, Logistics sector, Materiality, Legitimacy Theory, K4011-4343, Sustainability disclosure, Transportation and communication, Logistics sector, Management.
 Industrial management, Sustainability indicators, Stakeholder theory, Global Reporting Initiative (GRI), legitimacy theory, HE1-9990, sustainability disclosure, sustainability indicators, stakeholder theory, ddc:650, HD28-70, Materiality, logistics sector, Global Reporting Initiative, Transportation and communications, materiality

 Fields of Science